 Elevation: 400 m.

-West orientation of the slope did not allow the snow to limp early, as a result icy slope was covered with firn.
+West orientation of the slope did not allow the snow to limp early, as a result, the icy slope was covered with firn.
 Secure rollout after passing the wall – straight down.
 To the left or to the right – icefalls with big drops.
 Skipping the exit is incompatible with life.

 Sergei Ichenets started first on his splitboard.
 The first couple of turns were easy, but then the ride became more complicated: 10 cm of sugar snow lied on the ice, and on top of that — 5 cm crust.
 When it broke the snow underneath slid down with sluffs, almost without stopping.
 We had to use ice axes.